Scalable Quantitative Verification For Deep Neural Networks: Approach Overview

 One way to quantitatively verify a property through sampling is to directly apply Chernoff bounds to the empirical estimate of the mean $\hat{p}$ in $\nbsamples$ trials.
 The solution is to take $\nbsamples > \frac{12 \cdot ln\frac{1}{\delta}}{\error^2}$ samples, and decide \yes if $\hat{p} \leq \thresh + \frac{\error}{2}$ and \no if $\hat{p} > \thresh + \frac{\error}{2}$.
 This is a common estimation approach, for instance used in the prediction step in the certified defense mechanism PixelDP~\cite{lecuyer2018certified}.
 By Lemma~\ref{lemma:chernoff}, one can show that $\hat{p}$ is within $\pm\frac{\eta}{2}$ additive error of $p$ with confidence higher than $1-\delta$.
 Therefore, the procedure is sound since $Pr[p \not\in [\hat{p} - \frac{\error}{2}, \hat{p} + \frac{\error}{2})] \leq \delta$ by Lemma~\ref{lemma:chernoff}, for all $0 \leq p \leq 1$.

 In this solution, the number of samples increase quadratically with decreasing $\error$.
 For example, if the $\thresh=0.1,\error=10^{-3},\delta=0.01$, directly applying Chernoff bounds will require over $55 \times 10^{6}$ samples.
-Even for an optimized architecture such as BranchyNet~\cite{teerapittayanon2016branchynet} that reports $70.9$ {\em ms} on average inference time per sample for a ResNet ($152$ layers) the estimation approach would take more than $8$ days on GPU clusters (such as our evaluation platform).
+Even for an optimized architecture such as BranchyNet~\cite{teerapittayanon2016branchynet} that reports $70.9$ {\em ms} on average inference time per sample for a ResNet ($152$ layers) the estimation approach would take more than $1083$ GPU compute hours.
 This is a prohibitive cost.
 For randomized DNNs, which internally compute expectations, the runtime of the estimation baseline approach can be even larger.
 For example, the randomization used in PixelDP can have $3-42\times$ inference overhead compared to deterministic DNNs~\cite{lecuyer2018certified}.

 Our work provides new algorithms that utilize much fewer samples on average.
 In the example of BranchyNet mentioned above, if the true probability $p$ is $0.3$, our approach requires $4246$ samples to return a `No' answer with confidence greater than $0.99$.
 The main issue with the estimation algorithm is that it does not utilize the knowledge of the given $\thresh$ in deciding the number of samples it needs.